 - Due to their digestive system, cattle produce significant quantities of methane.
 This greenhouse gas is 23 times more potent by quantity than CO2 and warms the world at least 20 times faster than carbon dioxide.

 - Along with the deforestation that comes from raising livestock and other greenhouse gas-heavy practices in farming, the livestock industry is estimated to be responsible directly and indirectly for a mind-blowing 18% of all man-made greenhouse gas emissions; that’s more than cars, planes and ships put together.
 Burning fuel to produce fertiliser for growing livestock feed, producing meat, transporting it, and clearing vegetation for grazing produces 9 per cent of all carbon dioxide emissions.
-Livestock is also responsible for more than 100 other polluting gases, and is the cause of more than two-thirds of the global emissions of ammonia (one of the main causes behind acid rain).
+Livestock is also responsible for more than 100 other polluting gases and is the cause of more than two-thirds of the global emissions of ammonia (one of the main causes of acid rain).

 - An estimated 30% of the earth’s total ice-free surface is used to support chickens, pigs and cattle (an estimated 1.5 billion in total); while the remaining 10% is used for grains, fruits and vegetables.
-Each year, 285 million tons of meat is produced altogether; each cow requires between 2-5 acres of land according to the USDA.
+Each year, 285 million tons of meat is produced altogether; each cow requires 2-5 acres of land according to the USDA.
 See more.

 - Agriculture is responsible for 80-90% of all US water consumption according to the United States Department of Agriculture.